Venus (2022 film): Reception

-According to the American review aggregation website Rotten Tomatoes, Venus has a 77% approval rating based on 13 reviews from critics, with an average rating of 6.6/10.
+According to the American review aggregation website Rotten Tomatoes, Venus has a 71% approval rating based on 14 reviews from critics, with an average rating of 6.1/10.

-Meagan Navarro of Bloody Disgusting rated the film 3½ stars deeming it to be a "slick and breezy action-horror movie far more memorable for its gruesome high-octane thrills than its cosmic chills".
+Meagan Navarro of Bloody Disgusting rated the film 3½ stars as a "slick and breezy action-horror movie far more memorable for its gruesome high-octane thrills than its cosmic chills".

-Shelagh Rowan-Legg of ScreenAnarchy deemed the film to be "a highly enjoyable film with horror, crime, buckets of blood", "awesome crafty old ladies, a cute kid, and a kick-ass heroine".
+Shelagh Rowan-Legg of ScreenAnarchy deemed the film "a highly enjoyable film with horror, crime, buckets of blood", "awesome crafty old ladies, a cute kid, and a kick-ass heroine".

 Raquel Hernández Luján of HobbyConsolas rated the film with 58 out of 100 points ("so-so"), highlighting Expósito's absolute commitment to her role and the solid production design as positive elements, while lamenting what little is left of the original story and the little amount of cosmic horror, also pointing out that the film could have benefited from taking itself less seriously.

-Ricardo Rosado of Fotogramas considered that the film, even if "replete with good intentions", struggles to find the right tone amid the pastiche story, also assessing that Expósito does her best, bearing the weight of the scenes while the film struggles to find its audience.
+Ricardo Rosado of Fotogramas considered that the film, even if "replete with good intentions", struggles to find the right tone amid the pastiche story, also assessing that Expósito does her best, bearing the weight of the scenes.
+In contrast, the film struggles to find its audience.
 Also reviewing for Fotogramas Desirée de Fez rated the film 4 out of 5 stars, highlighting the film's "tribute to the (many) women of horror cinema" as well as Ester Expósito as the best things about the film, otherwise deeming the film to be "frenetic and brutal", bringing together the hallmark of Balagueró's works: "the search for poisoned images that conceptually and formally enclose horror".

 Miguel Ángel Romero of Cinemanía rated the film 3½ out of 5 stars, considering it to be a "triumphant" return of Balagueró to his horror origins, flaunting his ability to turn suspense into fantasy and horror.